Vidyashreecn/Ise-Placement-management/README.md

 4. **Authentication and Access Control**:
    - Only authorized users with valid login credentials (stored in the `login` table) can access the system.
-   - Different access levels may be implemented, allowing administrators, students, and companies to access relevant modules.
+   - Only placement adminstrator can login and allow acces to this system.

 ## Sample Queries: